k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 ***Import* Options**

-* **Import All** - imports the entire exported project together with notes regarding overwritten data and creating new LU.
+* **Import All** - imports the entire exported project; several confirmation messages are displayed during the import process, validating whether to override the existing files, to create a new LU, etc.
 * **Custom Import** - enables you to select the exported objects or group items to be imported.

 ***Import All* Process**